gabrielqueiroz/gabrielqueiroz.github.io/README.md

 ## Suports Konami Code

-You can use Konami Code to change the portfolio 🎮
+Try using The Konami Code to change the portfolio! (↑ ↑ ↓ ↓ ← → ← → B A)